Memberships & Affiliations

 campus-wide access to environment and energy news through E&E Publishing

-UofL also collaborates with groups and institutions through a variety of other channels:
+UofL also collaborates with groups and institutions focused on sustainability through a variety of other channels, such as:

 - UofL's Socially Responsible Investment Committee exchanges ideas and information with other schools through the Responsible Endowments Coalition.

 - Check out the virtual stands at Expo 21XX for info on several sustainability initiatives at UofL: